Parallel-NetCDF/PnetCDF/sneak_peek.md

     flag needed to verbose linking output, unrecognized link option -pthread, unmatched C compiler underneath.
 Thanks Sergey Kosukhin for providing the fix in [PR #59](https://github.com/Parallel-NetCDF/PnetCDF/pull/59)
+  + Fix a bug of calling Fortran getarg() with the first argument k with a value > 0 when there is no command-line argument is used.
+NAG Fortran may crash the program.
+See [f16bd3c](https://github.com/Parallel-NetCDF/PnetCDF/commit/f16bd3c1ba1b08eade2384f094c519f3f2dc114e)

 * New example programs
   + none